baku89/tethr/README.md

 tethr.off('apertureChanged', callback)
 ```

-A event `${configName}Changed` is sent out in the case:
+A event `${configName}Changed` is triggered out in the case:

 - When you manually set the value of config itself.
-- When you modify other configs which will affect the config value as a side effect
-  (Setting 'whiteBalance' to 'auto' makes 'colorTemperature' readonly, for instance)
+- When you modify other configs which will affect the config value as a side effect.
+For example, setting 'whiteBalance' to 'auto' makes 'colorTemperature' read-only.
-- When users change settings by camera buttons / dials physically.
+- When users change settings by camera buttons or dials physically.

 ## Development Environment